nomis/logitech-z906/firmware.rst

 The flash consists of 64 byte pages.
 Writes must be to whole pages.

+The EEPROM consists of 640 bytes that are all zero.

 Attempts were made to use an official ST-LINK/V2 but it was unable to communicate.